Antonios-P/BDPA-Peeps-Bedrock-Server/README.md

 # BDPA-Peeps-Bedrock-Server
-This is the Official Repository of the Official BDPA Peeps Bedrock Server
+This is the Official Repository of the Official BDPA Peeps Bedrock Server (The Webhook is working!)

 # Command/Feature Cheat Sheet